 - We will take any complaint by you against us very seriously and it is our policy to investigate complaints thoroughly and respond promptly.
 If at any time you are unhappy with any aspect of our services, including any bill issued to you by us, then please let us know as soon as possible.
 In the first instance, you should raise the issue with the Valemus Law solicitor responsible for the conduct of the matter in question (the “Valemus Law Person”) who should deal with your concerns promptly, fairly and effectively.
 If you would prefer, please refer it directly to the following director of Valemus Law:

-Oliver Brice at 2nd Floor, 9 Savoy Street, London WC2E 7EG and send an electronic copy to email@example.com
+Oliver Brice at Valemus Law, Tallis House, 2 Tallis Street, London, EC4Y 0AB and send an electronic copy to email@example.com

 Acknowledgement of Receipt of Complaint

-5. Your complaint will be acknowledged in writing (by email) within three working days of the completed Complaints Form being received by Oliver Brice and Oliver Brice will identify himself within this acknowledgment as being the nominated complaint handler.
+- Your formal complaint will be acknowledged in writing (by email) within three working days of the completed Complaints Form being received by Oliver Brice and Oliver Brice will identify himself within this acknowledgment as being the nominated complaint handler.

-6. You will be advised in the acknowledgement:-
+- You will be advised in the acknowledgement:

 Further Action – Legal Ombudsman

-8. If for any reason we are unable to resolve a problem between us via our formal complaints procedure, you may then contact the Legal Ombudsman on 0300 555 0333.
-Alternatively, if you would like to email or write to the Legal Ombudsman you can do so by using the following addresses as you prefer: –
+- If we are unable to resolve your complaint then you can have the complaint independently looked at by the Legal Ombudsman.
+The Legal Ombudsman investigates complaints about service issues with lawyers.
+You can contact the Legal Ombudsman on 0300 555 0333 (Minicom: 0300 555 1777) or, alternatively, if you would like to email or write to the Legal Ombudsman you can do so by using the following addresses as you prefer: –

 Post: PO Box 6806, Wolverhampton, WV1 9WJ